James Ellison (motorcyclist): Return to British Superbike

 Ellison returned to British Superbikes for 2008, with the Hydrex Bike Animal team He took his first ever BSB podium in race 2 of round 2 at Oulton Park.
 After finishing the season with a podium finish at Brands Hatch on 12 October 2008, Ellison announced that he would be leaving the Hydrex Bike Animal team, and three days later, it was announced that Ellison has signed a contract with GSE Racing to ride their Yamaha YZF-R1 for the 2009 season.
 He took his first career win in round 3 of the series at Donington Park.

 At the end of 2009, the title sponsor of GSE Racing, Wrigleys UK, opted not renew their backing of the team.
 After failing to find an alternative backer, GSE Racing pulled out of the championship, leaving Ellison without a ride for the 2010 British Superbike Championship.
 On 7 February, Ellison confirmed that he had agreed a contract with the Swan Honda team to ride in the 2010 championship.
 Ellison's season was closely documented in the film I, Superbiker.

-The 2010 started promising when Ellison scored a win and a podium at the first two races at Brands Hatch, but he crashed and injured during the next round, missing the next three rounds.
+The 2010 season started promising when Ellison scored a win and a podium at the first two races at Brands Hatch, but he crashed and injured during the next round, missing the next three rounds.
 He won another race and finished the season in seventh place, missing the qualifying for the Showdown just for points.

-In 2011, Ellison with an Honda, raced part-time the championship and finished the season in 16th place, scoring a podium.
+In 2011, Ellison with a Honda, raced part-time the championship and finished the season in 16th place, scoring a podium.

 In 2013, Ellison raced with a Yamaha and finished the season in a strong fourth place, scoring 589 points, 54 less than Champion Alex Lowes, and winning three races.

 In 2014, Ellison joined Kawasaki and suffered an injury mid-season and he was forced to withdraw almost half of the season.
 He was anyway classified in 8th place and he scored some podiums also.

 In 2015, Ellison finished in third place, scoring 614 points and winning three races with the Kawasaki, 89 points less than Series Champion Josh Brookes.

 In 2016, Ellison finished the championship once again in third place, with 610 points, 59 less than champion Shane Byrne.
 He won the last two races at the season finale at Brands Hatch.

 In 2017, Ellison finished the British Superbike Championship in ninth place, scoring 139 points, winning a race.